Cervical Disc Replacement Surgery

 - Over the counter or prescription pain medication

-- Heat and ice treatment and rest
+- Heat and ice treatment

 - Acupuncture and chiropractic treatments